 Make sure you have added the necessary tests for your changes.

 Make sure that all tests pass

 Push your changes to a topic branch in your fork of the repository.

 Submit a pull request to the PROJ repository in the OSGeo organization.

 If your pull request fixes/references an issue, include that issue number in the pull request.
 For example:

 Wiz the bang Fixes #123.

 PROJ developers will look at your patch and take an appropriate action.

-We don’t enforce any particular coding style, but please try to keep it as simple as possible.
+For the rest of the code base, which has its origin in C, we don’t enforce any particular coding style, but please try to keep it as simple as possible.
 If improving existing code, please try to conform with the style of the locally surrounding code.

 Throughout the PROJ code base you will see differing whitespace use.
 The general rule is to keep whitespace in whatever form it is in the file you are currently editing.
 If the file has a mix of tabs and space please convert the tabs to space in a separate commit before making any other changes.
 This makes it a lot easier to see the changes in diffs when evaluating the changed code.
 New files should use spaces as whitespace.